 Rediscovering the Value of Faith, Family, and Tradition

-Drawing from my background as an Italian American evangelical and years of research, Embracing Our Roots considers the significance of rediscovering our cultural origins in a society where many are forced to repress, ignore, or even reject their heritage.
-As a nation of immigrants, every American is an “ethnic” American and stands to gain from considering the people and places they come from, as well as the customs and beliefs that make them, and their ancestral line, unique.
-In an age of immediate access, electronic devices, and virtual social networks, I maintain the most promising path for unearthing our roots is thumbing through the family archives, hearty conversations with loved ones, and building a family tree.
-This book is for laypersons and scholars alike with interest in the themes of faith-based traditions, food culture, lifestyle, immigration, social class, race, family dynamics, and mental health.
+Drawing from my background as an Italian American evangelical and years of research, Embracing Our Roots considers the significance of rediscovering our ancestral history in a society where many are forced to repress, ignore, or even reject their heritage.
+As a nation of immigrants, every American is an “ethnic” American and stands to gain from considering the people and places they come from as well as the customs and beliefs that make them, and their family line, unique.
+In an age of immediate access, electronic devices, and virtual social networks, I maintain the most promising path for unearthing our roots is thumbing through the family archives, hearty conversations with loved ones, and building our family tree.
+This book is for laypersons and scholars alike with interest in the themes of biblical living, faith-based traditions, food culture, immigration, social class, race, family dynamics, and mental health.